Style guides, linters, and Vale: Why do tech writers need this?

 Vale

-Vale linter is a command line tool that checks if texts meet the requirements of style guides or your own rules.
-For those who don’t like using command prompt, there’s a commercial version called Vale Server.
-However, in this article I’m discussing a free version of Vale linter.
+Vale linter is a command line tool that checks if your text meets the requirements of style guides or your own rules.
+For those who don’t like using command prompt, there’s a VS Code extension that acts as a standard spellchecker and shows if your text meets the requirements of style guides.

 How does it work?